Coleraine Town Hall, 15th November 2016

-At the Coleraine Historical Society table, copies of their booklets and pamphlets, including ‘The Bann Disk’, were offered for sale.
+At the Coleraine Historical Society publication sales table, copies of their booklets and pamphlets, including ‘The Bann Disk’, were offered for sale.

-As Peter set up the necessary equipment . . . the audience continued to arrive into an already packed hall
+. . . as the audience continue to arrive into a packed hall

 Peter’s speech was lavishly illustrated with maps, photographs of relevant archaeological finds and other evidence of local material culture.
 He explained that he had recently viewed silver pieces of the Coleraine Hoard currently held in the British Museum.
 These Late Empire artefacts are incongruously curated in a gallery alongside the Anglo-Saxon Sutton Hoo Treasure.

 The original research for Dr Crawford’s talk was made in collaboration with his colleague Dr. Raoul McLaughlin and delivered as a joint address at the inaugural meeting of CANI on 18th June, 2015 in The Senate Room, Queens University Belfast.
 Details of this previous illustrated talk entitled, ‘The Coleraine Hoard: Raid, Trade or Paid?’ can be found elsewhere on our website, including a review of the event.

 And afterwards, the ladies provided members and guests with a cup of tea as lively discussions ensued around the subject matter of Peter’s speech.